SkillsFundingAgency/dfc-shared-appgateway/Resources/ArmTemplates/app-gateway.md

 privateIpAddress: (optional) string

 Private IP address to allocate to the application gateway.
-If not specified, a public IP address will be created instead.
+If not specified, no private IP address will be assigned to the app gateway.

-publicDnsLabel: (optional) string
+At least one of privateIpAddress or publicIpAddressId must be supplied.

-Creates a DNS "A record" that starts with the specified label and resolves to this public IP address with the Azure-provided DNS servers.
+publicIpAddressId: (optional) string

-Does not create a DNS record in Azure if not provided.
+An ID of a public IP address resource.

-As an example, if the publicDnsLabel mysite is passed in and the resource is created in West Europe then this will create a DNS entry
+If not specified, no public IP address will be assigned to the app gateway.
-`mysite.westeurope.cloudapp.azure.com`.
+At least one of privateIpAddress or publicIpAddressId must be supplied.

 httpFrontendPort: (optional) int